akdoganalibugra/custody-case/README.md

 ## Prerequisites

+-   Node.js v14+ and npm
+-   TypeScript (installed globally or as a project dependency)
 -   Docker & Docker Compose
--   Node.js v14+ and npm or yarn
+-   Postman (or any API client) to test endpoints

 ## Setup